 As you can see, Original Medicare covers very little in the way of dental care.
 If you have a Medigap plan, you’ll need to purchase a separate dental plan to get benefits for dental care.

-If you have Medicare Advantage, some plans do include dental benefits, but not all.
+Some plans include dental benefits, but not all if you have Medicare Advantage.
 Whether you want to enroll in a separate stand-alone dental plan or a Medicare Advantage plan that includes dental benefits, we can help!

-Give us a call today or fill out our convenient online rate form to get connected with the best rates in your area.
+Call us today or fill out our convenient online rate form to connect with the best rates in your area.